-An arrangement of an ultrasonic echoes transmitter placed inside of a compartment and a receiver outside.
-A location where the sound is detectable by the receiver displays a leakage in the sealing of the compartment.
+An ultrasonic echoes transmitter shall be arranged inside of a compartment and a receiver shall be arranged on the outside.
+The watertight/weathertight boundaries of the compartment are scanned with the receiver in order to detect an ultrasonic leak indication.
+A location where sound is detectable by the receiver indicates a leakage in the sealing of the compartment.